GitGuardian/ggtools/new-arch-migration/README.md

 ⚠️ This migration will require some downtime, which may take up to one hour.

+ℹ️ For airgap installation, you will need to:

+- Upload the new license provided by GitGuardian from the KOTS admin console.
-ℹ️ For airgap installation, first, download the airgap bundle file from your download portal.
+- Download the airgap bundle file from your download portal.

 1. To begin with, please create a backup of your GitGuardian's external PostgreSQL database.